Dr. Viktor Chikán (group leader, senior research fellow)

 Dr. Csaba Janáky (senior research fellow)

-Dr. Károly Mogyorósi (senior research fellow)
+Dr. Károly Mogyorósi (research fellow)

 Dr. Gergely Samu (research fellow)